stevebroll/stevebroll.github.io/index.md

   </div>
 </div>

 I am a PhD Candidate in my fourth year at Cornell University.
-I work with Dr. Martin T. Wells, Dr. Sumanta Basu, and Dr. Myung-Hee Lee on high-dimensional batch effect correction and feature selection for longitudinal multi-omic data. <br> <br>
+I work with Dr. Martin T. Wells, Dr. Sumanta Basu, and Dr. Myung-Hee Lee on high-dimensional batch effect correction and feature selection for longitudinal multi-omic data.   /

 I finished my B.S. in Statistics at Texas A&M University in 2020.
 My primary advisor was Dr. Irina Gaynanova, who helped me write an R package `iglu` and a corresponding Shiny App that handles metric calculations and visualizations for data from Continuous Glucose Monitors (CGMs).